Braun vs Philips: which electric shaver should I choose?

 (Image credit: Lee Bell / T3)

 The brand you choose should come down to which type of shaver you prefer; foil or rotary.
-We tend to prefer foil shavers overall, and these are generally best for users with sensitive skin.
+I tend to prefer foil shavers overall, and these are generally best for users with sensitive skin.
 Rotary shavers can perform better on thicker, coarser stubble and are a good option if you are prone to ingrown hairs.
 Rotary shavers are also best if you’re wanting to use the shaver on your body and head as well as your face.

 That said, our current favourite shaver is the foil-style Braun Series 9 9390CC, thanks to its great performance on longer stubble, titanium-tipped blades and good battery life with speedy charging.
 Behind that (but still awarded the full five stars and crowned a T3 Awards winner) is the aforementioned rotary-style Philips Series 9000 Prestige.
-For those on a tighter budget, we also highly recommend the rotary-style Philips Series 9000 S9711/31.
+For those on a tighter budget, I also highly recommend the rotary-style Philips Series 9000 S9711/31.

 Alistair Charlton